Struct bitflags::__core::path::PathBuf

 fn pop(&mut self) -> bool

-Truncate self
+Truncate self to self.parent().

-Returns false and does nothing if self.file_name()
+Returns false and does nothing if self.file_name() is None.

-Otherwise, returns true
+Otherwise, returns true.

 fn set_file_name<S>(&mut self, file_name: S) where S: AsRef<OsStr>

-Updates self.file_name()
+Updates self.file_name() to file_name.

-, this is equivalent to pushing
+If self.file_name() was None, this is equivalent to pushing

 Examples